clarin-eric/curation-dashboard/curation-module-web/src/main/resources/view/markdown/faq.md

 # Frequently Asked Questions

-1. **What is the Curation Module?**
+1. **What is the Curation Dashboard?**

-    The Curation Module is a web application, which determines and grades the quality of metadata harvested by CLARIN for language resources, in order to support their authors and curators to improve the provided metadata quality.
+    Curation Dashboard is a software bundle, which determines and grades the quality of metadata harvested by CLARIN for language resources, in order to support their authors and curators to improve the provided metadata quality.
+    It consists of three parts: a stand alone application for reports generation (curation-core), a web application (curation-web) and another stand alone application for link checking (linkchecker).

 1. **What do VLO, record, collection, CMDI and other terms mean?**

     For a general overview of VLO, you can visit its [about page](https://vlo.clarin.eu/about).
     For more general info, [the CLARIN Metadata FAQ page](https://vlo.clarin.eu/about) is a good starting point.

-1. **What does the Curation Module do exactly?**
+1. **What does the Curation Dashboard do exactly?**

-    The Curation Module processes publicly available CMDI records, collections and profiles.
+    The Curation Dashboard processes publicly available CMDI records, collections and profiles.
 It grades them and gives them scores based on different quality aspects.
 It also provides information on them and on what properties were graded.